Legal

 Why the human is still essential here

-A lawyer must frame the task with the right jurisdiction, facts, and objectives; decide which sources are authoritative; independently verify every AI-suggested citation and authority against original sources; confirm the analysis is sound and tailored to the facts and jurisdiction; and determine what advice, argument, or conclusion is appropriate before filing, sending, or relying on the work product.
+A lawyer must frame the task with the right jurisdiction, facts, and objectives; decide which sources are authoritative; independently verify every AI-suggested citation, quotation, and authority against original sources; confirm the analysis is sound and tailored to the facts and jurisdiction; and determine what advice, argument, or conclusion is appropriate before filing, sending, or relying on the work product.

 How people use this